-^{2.} The various pooled investment vehicles and accounts listed are managed by a team of investment professionals.
+2. The various pooled investment vehicles and accounts listed are managed by a team of investment professionals.
 Accordingly, the portfolio managers listed would not be solely responsible for managing such listed amounts.

-^{3.} Of these accounts, Mr. Dhruv manages an other account with \$2,122.9 million in assets with a performance fee.
+3. Of these accounts, Mr. Dhruv manages an other account with \$2,122.9 million in assets with a performance fee.

-^{4.} Of these accounts, Dr. Hasenstab manages pooled investment vehicles with \$254.1 million in assets with a performance fee.
+4. Of these accounts, Dr. Hasenstab manages pooled investment vehicles with \$254.1 million in assets with a performance fee.

-^{5.} Of these accounts, Dr. Hasenstab manages other accounts with \$1,581.1 million in assets with a performance fee.
+5. Of these accounts, Dr. Hasenstab manages other accounts with \$1,581.1 million in assets with a performance fee.

-^{6.} Of these accounts, Dr. Ho manages pooled investment vehicles with \$79.5 million in assets with a performance fee.
+6. Of these accounts, Dr. Ho manages pooled investment vehicles with \$79.5 million in assets with a performance fee.

-^{7.} Of these accounts, Mr. Varunok manages other accounts with \$2,122.9 million in assets with a performance fee.
+7. Of these accounts, Mr. Varunok manages other accounts with \$2,122.9 million in assets with a performance fee.

-compensation (as noted in the chart above, if any).
+Portfolio managers that provide investment services to the Fund may also provide services to a variety of other investment products, including other funds, institutional accounts and private accounts.
+The advisory fees for some of such other products and accounts may be different than that charged to the Fund and may include performance based compensation (as noted in the chart above, if any).
 This may result in fees that are higher (or lower) than the advisory fees paid by the Fund.
 As a matter of policy, each fund or account is managed solely for the benefit of the beneficial owners thereof.
 As discussed below, the separation of the trading execution function from the portfolio management function and the application of objectively based trade allocation procedures help to mitigate potential conflicts of interest that may arise as a result of the portfolio managers managing accounts with different advisory fees.